LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Bayesian Neural Dynamical System

 Because the hard spike nonlinearity is non–differentiable, we regularize \emph{rates} rather than spikes.
 Concretely, the learning objective includes a dLIF consistency term

 where $\widehat r_c^{(n)}(t)$ is a differentiable rate proxy read from the EPDE state for sequence $n$ over a time horizon $[0,S]$.
 This encourages the learned rates to follow dLIF membrane dynamics without invoking non–differentiable spike functions \citep{neftci2019sg}.
-The variational KL between the EPDE–induced path law $q_\phi\big(T_c^{(n)} \mid X^{(n)}\big)$ and $p_{\mathrm{dLIF}}(T_c^{(n)})$ is intractable in general; we therefore use the following tractable integral--rate bound, which yields a stable surrogate for training while preserving the biophysical semantics of the prior.
+The variational KL between the EPDE–induced path law $q_\phi\big(T_c^{(n)} \mid X^{(n)}\big)$ and $p_{\mathrm{dLIF}}(T_c^{(n)})$ is intractable in general; we therefore use the following tractable IVP representation, which depends on $r_c(t)$ and yields a stable finite-horizon surrogate for training while preserving the biophysical semantics of the prior.

-\begin{theorem}[IVP–based upper bound for the event–prior KL under dLIF rates] Let $q(t)$ be a strictly positive, integrable density on $[0,S]$ ($0<S\le\infty$).
-Let the electrophysiology–informed prior be
+\begin{theorem}[IVP representation of the event--prior KL under dLIF rates] Let $q(t)$ be a strictly positive density on $[0,S]$ ($0<S\le\infty$), and assume the KL integrand below is integrable.
+Let $r:[0,S]\to[a,b]\subset(0,\infty)$ be measurable and define $R(t)=\int_0^t r(u)\,du$.
+On a finite EEG window, use the normalized dLIF first-event density